equinor/ecalc/docs/docs/about/references/keywords/REGULARITY.md

 ### Reporting

-- All fuel rates, tax and emission results are reported in calendar days.
+- All fuel rates are reported in calendar days.
 - All power and volume rates results are reported in stream day rates.
 Note that the volume rates are only present in the .json file.

-The reason for reporting calendar day rate is due to the economic interpretation, or rather the lack of economic interpretation when using fuel stream day rates.
-If we used stream day rates, we would in essence evaluate the process unit as if it was running all the time.
-Typically all process units have some down time, and regularity is on average something closer to 0.99 over a longer period such as a year.
+The reason for reporting calendar day rate is to account for potential downtime for process units, i.e. some units may not run all the time throughout a year due to different reasons.
+Typically all process units have some downtime, and regularity is on average something closer to 0.99 over a longer period such as a year.

 ## Format